Sir William Markby (1829–1914)

 Above: The Pullens, where Sir William and Lady Markby lived.
-The house was demolished to make way for Plater College in 1976, and was on the site of the present EF Language School on the east side of Pullen's Lane
+The house was demolished in 1976 to make way for Plater College.
+It was on the site of the present EF Language School on the east side of Pullen's Lane

 There is a much fuller entry on William Markby in the Oxford Dictionary of National Biography